What does a hygienist do?

 - serious problems with your general health

-Tooth decay is the general name we give the damage that is done when the bacteria that occurs naturally in your mouth create acid that erodes your tooth.
-This can lead to a pain, infection and even the loss of the tooth.
+Tooth decay is the general name we give to the damage that is done when the bacteria that occurs naturally in your mouth create acid that erodes your tooth.
+This can lead to pain, infection and even the loss of the tooth.

 If the bacteria are not cleaned and flossed away effectively, they produce acids which erode your tooth enamel over time, causing decay.
 Regular visits to your hygienist and dentist can help avoid this and catch any damage from decay before further treatment is needed.